vitejs/vite-plugin-react-pages/packages/create-project/template-lib/README.md

 `npm install` or `yarn`

-`npm run dev` You can play with docs and demos of your packages in local develop envirenment.
+`npm run dev` You can play with docs and demos of your packages in local develop environment.

 > **Notice the "Components" navigation at the top bar!**